Shelrothman/grapes_mobile/README.md

 - ability to reset password from within the app. (currently have to go to admin page)
 - dynamic width for the global page. (for ipad)
 - create build and release for android. (if there is demand)
-- ability to export each day to a widget on their os.
+- ability to display each day to a widget on their os.
 - optional push notifications reminding users
 - implement caching if needed
 - potentially convert data to blob storage for scaling if needed